Skip to main content

 A plumbing blockage that causes water to overflow from your fixtures is not a sewer backup.
 Learn the mechanical difference, why it matters for coverage, and what the courts have said.

-Diminution in Value: When Your Home Is Worth Less Even After Repairs
+Diminution in Value: Worth Less Even After Repairs

-Even after full repairs, a property that suffered a major fire, flood, or structural failure may be worth less than it was before.
-Learn what diminution in value means, whether insurance covers it, and how to document and pursue a DIV claim.
+Even after full repairs, a property that suffered a major fire, flood, or structural failure may be worth less.
+What DIV means and how to prove a DIV claim.

-Learn how IICRC S500 drying standards govern water damage restoration, why moisture documentation matters for your insurance claim, and how carriers exploit gaps in the process to underpay claims.
+How IICRC S500 drying standards govern water damage restoration, why moisture documentation matters for your claim, and how carriers exploit gaps to underpay.

 Fire Sprinkler Water Damage: Why It's Worse Than You Think

-Fire sprinkler water is not clean water.
-Stagnant sprinkler discharge contains bacteria, heavy metals, and biological contaminants that make it a Category 3 water loss requiring professional remediation.
+Fire sprinkler water isn't clean.
+Stagnant discharge carries bacteria and heavy metals, making it a Category 3 loss that requires professional remediation.

-Flood and Mudslide After Wildfire: Why Your Homeowner Policy Covers It
+Flood and Mudslide After Wildfire: Why Your Policy Pays

-When wildfire causes subsequent flooding, mudslides, or earth movement, your homeowner policy covers the damage under California's efficient proximate cause doctrine.
-CDI Bulletin 2025-3 explains why.
+When wildfire causes flooding, mudslides, or earth movement, your homeowner policy covers the damage under California's efficient proximate cause doctrine.

 Flood Insurance: NFIP vs. Private Flood Insurance

-NFIP and private flood insurance use similar policy forms but operate under completely different legal systems.
-Learn the critical differences in consumer protections, proof of loss rules, bad faith remedies, and claims handling that most adjusters and attorneys get wrong.
+NFIP and private flood policies look alike but run under different legal systems.
+Differences in consumer protections, proof of loss, and bad faith remedies.

-How to handle insurance claims for foundation damage caused by water leaks, soil settlement, and heaving.
-Covers the earth movement exclusion, California's efficient proximate cause doctrine, repair methods, and how to document your claim.
+How to handle foundation damage claims from water leaks, settlement, and heaving.
+The earth movement exclusion, efficient proximate cause, and repair methods.

-Frozen Pipe and Cold Weather Water Damage Claims: Coverage, Exclusions, and Carrier Tactics
+Frozen Pipe Water Damage: Coverage and Carrier Tactics

-Frozen pipe claims involve unique coverage issues including the maintenance exclusion, vacancy provisions, heat maintenance arguments, and ensuing loss disputes.
-Learn how California mountain community homeowners and cold-climate policyholders can protect their claims.
+Frozen pipe claims involve maintenance exclusions, vacancy provisions, heat arguments, and ensuing loss disputes.
+How CA homeowners can protect their claim.

 Government Report: 80% of Sandy Flood Appeals Got More Money